Skip to main content

 • Insert — insert assets at the current time

-• Split — split the selected asset at the playhead's position
+• Split — split the selected asset at the playhead

 • Delete — remove the selected asset, layer, or section